Visual-Testing-for-Android-Apps/backend/README.md

 ## 6.2.
 Minor Change

-A minor change is one that is defined as non-breaking change to the backend, so is compatible with all previous versions of the same major version.
-For example, someone working with V4.13 deployment can assume that they may be able to use all features of previous V4 deployments.
+A minor change is one that is defined as non-breaking change to the backend.
 This generally happens by adding functionality or changing code for efficiency or effectiveness, not disrupting the usual processes.
 The minor version number should be incremented by 1 and the patch version number should be reset to 0 with the merge following the pull request of the minor change.

 #### **Example** <!-- omit in toc -->